djFatNerd/ulu-main/docs/generate_semantic_dataset.md

 - `<latitude>`: Decimal latitude of the region center.
 - `<longitude>`: Decimal longitude of the region center.
-- `<radius_meters>`: Radius of the circular AOI in meters.
+- `<radius_meters>`: Half side length of the square AOI in meters.
 The raster covers a square of side length `2 * radius_meters` centered on the provided point.

 ### Optional arguments